wattlehq/mimosa/README.md

 You can start things up again with `docker compose up` and unlike the first time it should only take seconds.

+## Model Setup

+In order to deploy and run the Web Application successfully, you will need to setup a few Models, particularly `Properties`, `Certificates` and `Fees`.

+You can create instances of these models from within the Django Admin by browsing to the URL: http://localhost:8000/admin

 ## Files of interest